vaibhavdatascience/AzureOpenAIWorkshop/README.md

 | [Lab 3: Chat with your database](/labs/Lab_Data_Analytics/README.md) | 45 min |
 | [Lab 4: Chat with your documents](/labs/Lab_chatWithDocuments/README.md) | 60 min |

 ## Format

 - Instructor will run through an overview of solutions and steps
-- Audience will then build the solution in their environment
+- Audience will then build the solution in their environment.

 ## Audience

-- Power Users
+- Researchers and Developers
 - Software Engineers
 - Data Scientists
 - Solution Architects
+- Students

 ## Contributing